mawburn/cardrpg/src/site/notes/Mechanics/Combat.md

 Cards will probably also act as currency, be upgradable, and evolvable, as to not build up too many.
 This is still _TBD_.

+#### Possible Names
+* Card Pouch - Stores cards infinitely
+* Card Case - Stores a certain number of cards
+* Card Sack - Stores cards infinitely
+* ???

+Cards will not count as being "stored" with regard to other rules, unless the player actually chooses to store them in another place.

 ## Free Actions

 1. Characters can move their full movement during their turn, split into any number of incremental movements they want, unless otherwise specified by a card.